When is the application deadline?

 For international scholars, do you have an English proficiency expectation?

 The NDIAS expects fellows to have proficiency in English for academic purposes.
-The work of the Institute is conducted in English, and fellows contribute during the seminars and in discussions with fellows and other faculty here on campus.
+The work of the Institute is conducted in English, and fellows contribute during the seminars and in discussions with other fellows and faculty here on campus.
 We do not require results from test scores on the English language; however, if offered a fellowship, the Institute will need to verify necessary language skills.

 Do you accept graduate students from institutions other than the University of Notre Dame?